mParticle/docs/src/pages/guides/data-subject-requests/index.md

 mParticle stores data against user profiles, each identified by an mParticle ID (MPID).
 To respond to DSRs, mParticle first matches identities in the DSR against observed user profiles.
 This is handled the same way as mParticle's regular IDSync process: provided identities are resolved to MPIDs to identify affected user data.

+All DSR requests are scoped to a single workspace by API authentication.
+If you need to apply a DSR to multiple workspaces, please submit it within each workspace.

 ## Data Subject Request Settings
 To get started, enable GDPR and/or CCPA compliance features on your workspace from **Workspace Settings** > **Workspace** > **Regulation**.
 This will allow you to see the DSR UI. mParticle will honor all requests received via API even with these features disabled.